 Services provided to enable older individuals with physical and mental impairments to live independently in their communities.

-Handymans - Performance light household tasks provided in a person's home and possibly other community settings.
-Tasks may include yard work or sidewalk maintenance.
-Example: minor house-keeping, snow removal, and yard maintenance or mowing, etc....
+Performance of heavy household tasks provided in a person's home and possibly other community settings.
+Task may include yard work or sidewalk maintenance in addition to light and heavy housework.
+(Source: HCBS Taxonomy).
+AGNES Form ADL and IADL is required for Chore Service only and the ADL and IADL status should be updated annually.